param211/param211.github.io/index.markdown

 ---
 layout: page
+title: Hey 👋
 ---

-I am an Information Technology Undergrad at NSIT, New Delhi.
-My passion lies in programming impactful bits of software, always searching for the next big problem to solve.
-In my free time you'll find me either browsing Hacker News or reading some random chunks of facts, news, history, science or tech.
+I am an Information Technology undergrad at NSIT, New Delhi.
+I am passionate about solving problems using technology and making everyday life easier.

+👨‍💻 I’m currently working with python, developing backends and APIs using Django.

+👯 I’m looking to collaborate on startups, cool AI stuff and weekend projects.

+🤔 I’m looking for help with frontend development, SPAs and PWAs.

+📫 How to reach me: param&lt;dot&gt;chauhan21&lt;at&gt;gmail&lt;dot&gt;com

+😄 Pronouns: He/Him